pydio/pydio-doc-admin-guide/2_getting_started/2_10_mail_configuration.md

 Field | Description
 --- | ---
-Server Hostname  | the SMTP server's hostname, *for example gmail's smtp is `smtp.gmail.com`* Server Port  |  The port of the SMTP server, *for example gmail's default port is `465`* Connection User  | The username of the google address that you're going to use, such * john.doe@gmail.com, john.doe@pydio.com (as long as it's an email from google's services)*
+Server Hostname  | the SMTP server's hostname, *for example gmail's smtp is `smtp.gmail.com`* Server Port  |  The port of the SMTP server, *for example gmail's default port is `587`* Connection User  | The username of the address used to connect to this SMTP server, such * john.doe@gmail.com, john.doe@pydio.com*
-Connection Password  | password of the user above Queue Type  |  Right now do not modify this field, we will give you further instructions when it will be ok.
+Connection Password  | password of the user above Queue Type  |  Right now do not modify this field.

 2. **Sendmail**